How Often Should You Replace Wheelchair Tyres? A Complete Maintenance Guide

 Seeking Professional Help

 If you’re unsure about the condition of your tyres or wheels, speaking with a mobility professional or visiting a wheelchair service provider in Wollongong can help.
-They can:

 • Perform a thorough inspection.